adamfowleruk/mljs/README.md

  - DONE provide document save, get, update
  - DONE access all documents within a directory (mldb.list)
  - DONE access all documents within a collection (mldb.collect)
- - TESTING add ACID transaction support across calls to the db
+ - DONE add ACID transaction support across calls to the db
  - provide access to document properties fragment
- - TESTING basic searching (aka search:search), with facets
+ - DONE basic searching (aka search:search), with facets
  - STARTED heavily document ALL quick start examples, with task orientated alternatives, and link back to REST docs on website
  - Generate JavaScript API docs and publish somewhere browseable on the web
  - DONE handle errors elegantly
  - TESTING support simple json structured query
- - TESTING generic do function to invoke any REST API functionality I've not created a comprehensive helper method for
+ - DONE generic do function to invoke any REST API functionality I've not created a comprehensive helper method for
  - STARTED Utility function to save many docs in one go.
 (TODO: make transaction and fast aware)

 For more information [See the wiki.](/adamfowleruk/mldb/wiki)